hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 **What things can I quantify that help make an app great?**

 I believe I've created such a list that helps answer that question.
 Yours might look different, but this one is mine.
-It attempts to takes all of the emotion and (mostly) opinions out of it.
+It attempts to take all of the emotion and (mostly) opinions out of it.
 I want to capture what Apple says is great, not what other people may define it as.
 Though those opinions can assuredly be of value, they don't give out A.D.A.s - only Apple does.

 Here's a quick brief on my methodology behind how I created it: